-The province of British Columbia has a responsibility and a long-standing interest in the conservation, protection, management, and assessment of Fraser River white sturgeon (Acipenser transmontanus).
-The Fraser River Sturgeon Conservation Society (FRSCS), a not-for-profit charitable organization founded in 1997, has a mandate to conserve and restore Fraser River white sturgeon stocks, raise public awareness regarding Fraser River sturgeon and their ecosystem, and gather reliable information on sturgeon and their habitat in an effort to develop and promote effective conservation programs.
-Both the province of British Columbia and the FRSCS recognize that there is a distinct need to provide reliable estimates of the population size and structure of white sturgeon in the lower Fraser River downstream of Mission, and to increase the confidence in the estimates of white sturgeon abundance in the section of river from Mission to Hope, to assist in their conservation mandates.
-This report presents an update of program activities and population assessments (as of January 2007) for the Lower Fraser River White Sturgeon Monitoring and Assessment Program from its beginning in October 1999 through December 2006.
+The Fraser River Sturgeon Conservation Society (FRSCS), a not-for-profit charitable organization founded in 1997, has a mandate to conserve and restore Fraser River white sturgeon stocks, raise public awareness regarding Fraser River sturgeon and their ecosystem, and gather reliable information on sturgeon and their habitat.
+This report presents an update of program activities and population assessments (as of January 2007) for the FRSCS' Lower Fraser River White Sturgeon Monitoring and Assessment Program.

-The study applied the coordinated efforts and in-kind contributions from true stewards of the resource: angling guides, recreational, commercial, and Aboriginal fishermen, test fishery and enforcement personnel, and various fishery monitors.
-These volunteers were trained to sample, tag, and record and transfer data.
-In April 2001, the program incorporated a Lower Fraser River First Nations White Sturgeon Stewardship Program as a strategic and parallel component of the core monitoring and assessment program.
-By December 2006, volunteers from the combined programs had tagged and released 30,409 sturgeon, sampled over 47,000 sturgeon for the presence of a tag, and documented 11,898 recapture events of tags applied by the FRSCS programs.
-In-kind contributions of time and equipment (boats, vehicles, sampling equipment) from FRSCS volunteers exceeded \$500,000 per year.
+Since April 2000, this program has relied greatly on the in-kind efforts and contributions from true stewards of the resource: angling guides, recreational, commercial, and Aboriginal fishermen, test fishery and enforcement personnel, and various fishery monitors.
+Volunteers from each of these sectors were trained to sample and tag white sturgeon, and record and transfer data.
+By December 2007, volunteers had tagged and released 35,640 sturgeon, sampled 57,840 sturgeon for the presence of a tag, and documented 17,258 recapture events of tags applied under the FRSCS program.